 Fibre helps us feel full, helps prevent over-eating and keeps us regular.
 Fibre-rich foods can aid in relieving constipation, irritable bowel syndrome and other gut-related conditions.

 Just remember though, fibre absorbs water in your digestive system.
 This gives bulk and softness to the stool.
-Make sure to drink plenty of water when you eat a lot of fibre, otherwise it will have the opposite effect!
+Make sure to drink plenty of water when you eat a lot of fibre, otherwise, it will have the opposite effect!

 No. 3 – Add in Probiotics and Eat Fermented and Cultured Foods

 Good bacteria live in our gut and are necessary for digestive health.
 They are miracle-workers for our digestive systems.
 More often than not, they are put under enormous stress as a result of our modern diets, lifestyles and environmental stressors.
 Stress, fast food and antibiotics are not friends of our good little bacteria!

 Our modern diets also lack the enzyme-rich food that was once a prominent food in our eating cultures.